Infinite-type Schottky groups and group actions on infinite-type surfaces: An Example: the Loch Ness Monster

+In this case, by Theorem \ref{teolifting}, the extension of $G$ to a $\Sigma$-handlebody is equivalent to the existence of a $G$-invariant Schottky system of loops on $\Sigma$.
+The following provides a negative answer.

 \begin{claim} There is no $G$-invariant Schottky system of loops on $\widetilde{S}$. \end{claim} \begin{proof} Let us assume there is a Schottky system of loops (geodesics) ${\mathcal F}$ on $\widetilde{S}$ which is $G$-invariant.
-The collection ${\mathcal F}$ will project to a finite collection ${\mathcal L}$ of pairwise disjoint simple loops on $S$, each one homotopically non-trivial and pairwise non-parallels, such that each connected component of $S \setminus {\mathcal L}$ is planar.

-As we are considering the homology covering of $S$, each loop $\alpha \in {\mathcal F}$ projects to a simple loop $\beta \in {\mathcal L}$ which is dividing and homotopically non-trivial.
-So, $S \setminus \beta$ consists of two genus one surfaces, each one with one boundary corresponding to $\beta$.
+The collection ${\mathcal F}$ will project to a finite collection ${\mathcal L}$ of pairwise disjoint simple loops on $S$, each one homotopically non-trivial and pairwise non-parallel, such that each connected component of $S \setminus {\mathcal L}$ is planar.
+As we are considering the homology covering of $S$, each loop $\alpha \in {\mathcal F}$ projects to a simple loop $\beta \in {\mathcal L}$ that is dividing and homotopically non-trivial.
+So, $S \setminus \beta$ consists of two genus one surfaces, each with one boundary corresponding to $\beta$.
 This provides a contradiction to the above property on ${\mathcal L}$. \end{proof}

 The above result is in contrast to the case of free actions of finite abelian groups on closed surfaces.